SanderMertens/flecs/docs/FlecsScript.md

 To handle these cases correctly, a script would have to build a table of all conditions affecting a component, and assign an action based on which conditions are true.
 To avoid this complexity, scripts enforce a simple rule that sidesteps this problem: **components must be owned by a single scope**.
 This means that the above two examples will throw an error.

-A componeny may be assigned in two mutually exclusive scopes:
+A component may be assigned in two mutually exclusive scopes:

 ```cpp
 light {